mohit4/document-word-censor/README.md

 * Need to add command line options using python 'getopt' module
 * Need to improve the **assistance** problem,
 (the text 'assistance' becomes 'CENSOREDistance', if you know what I mean)
+* Need to add a config file for debugging options